pchinjr/praise-cage-rest-api-workshop/README.md

 - Click "View Praises" button - you should see an HTML page with your praises
 - Submit a new praise - you should be redirected back to your form

-Certainly!
-Here is a complete, copy-paste-ready Section 5 for your README.
-It explicitly shows the progression of your `server.js` file, directs users on how to switch between the Val Town and local endpoints, and removes ambiguity at each step.

----

 ## 5. Build Our Own Server

 This section will guide you step-by-step in building your Node.js server, starting simple and evolving into a RESTful endpoint.
 Each code snippet is a full working version of `server.js` for that stage—copy and replace your file each time.

----

 ### 5a.
 Initial Version: Serve Static HTML Only